zeynepyogurtcu/zeynepyogurtcu/README.md

 - 👋 Hi, I’m @zeynepyogurtcu
 - 👀 I’m interested in back-end
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning Java and SQL
 - 📫 you can reach me with gmail

 <!---